Hyper-Converged Database (HCD) Frequently Asked Questions (FAQs)

 Databases

-How is Hyper-Converged Database (HCD) different from Astra DB?
+How is HCD different from Astra DB?

 HCD runs on premises and in the cloud, and uses Mission Control for provisioning and management.
-HCD is intended for companies that must manage their database resources on non-commercial cloud providers, such as AWS, Google Cloud, and Microsoft Azure.
+HCD is intended for companies that must manage their database resources on cloud providers, such as AWS, Google Cloud, and Microsoft Azure.

 Astra DB allows you to create databases in minutes, with reduced complexity, fewer operational concerns, and an approachable entry point for developing your applications.
 Astra DB is a true database-as-a-service (DBaaS) offering that provides simplified database management with flexible pricing.